 Although outnumbered roughly 800 to 300, the stubborn Westerners held their ground.
 When the Confederates threatened to envelop their left flank, Gibbon deployed the 19th Indiana to anchor his line.
 Jackson countered by leading 800 to 1,000 fresh Confederates into the fray.
 Gibbon then brought forth the 6th and 7th Wisconsin to bolster his right flank.
 By the time Gibbon deployed all of his soldiers, his line stretched over a mile long.

 Poor communications, created by serious injuries to two of Jackson’s three divisional commanders, hindered the Confederate general’s efforts to bring up more troops.
 A Union musket round shattered Major General Richard Ewell’s kneecap, causing doctors later to amputate his leg.
 Union soldiers shot Brigadier General William B. Taliaferro (pronounced ‘Tolliver’) three times during the battle, limiting his effectiveness.

-As the struggle continued on toward darkness, an opening unfolded between the 6th and 7th Wisconsin.
+As the struggle continued toward darkness, an opening unfolded between the 6th and 7th Wisconsin.
 Recognizing the potential for disaster, General Doubleday deployed nearly 1,000 reinforcements from his brigade to plug the gap.

 Battle of Brawners’ Farm Significance

 Although relatively unheralded, the Battle of Brawner’s Farm was one of the bloodiest conflicts of the Civil War.
 Fully one-third of the soldiers engaged on the evening of August 28 were killed or wounded.
 Gibbon’s brigade, later famously known as the Iron Brigade, suffered nearly 800 casualties.
 The 2nd Wisconsin took the brunt of it, losing 276 of the 430 soldiers who marched into battle.